-An employee of the policyholder, a company providing physical therapy services, left the business and went to a rival.
+An employee of the policyholder, a company providing cleaning services, left the business and went to a rival.
 It was a strict stipulation in the employment contract that they were not to contact any of the policyholder’s roster of clients for a 3 month period after ceasing their employment.
 The company was advised by a loyal client that they had received communication from the former employee offering the services of the new practice.

 A claim was lodged under the policy and a lawyer appointed who wrote a cease and desist letter ensuring this behaviour stopped, and reserving the right to seek damages for any loss of business which might flow from the breach of the restrictive covenant.
 No further poaching of clients occurred.

 A manufacturing policyholder received notification from the ATO that their GST return was to be audited.

 A claim was lodged under the policy which paid for the company’s own accountant to respond to the audit, and after some back and forth with the ATO they were satisfied that no further GST was due and the matter was closed at no cost to the policyholder.

 The policyholder provided their cleaning service to a customer as agreed in a written contract and sent them an invoice for the cost of $25,000.
 Their customer did not pay on the due date.

 The policyholder tried to contact the customer to see what was happening.
 After two weeks of no response from the customer, the policyholder contacted the Debt Collection Service.
 The Debt

 Collection Service contacted the customer who then claimed the services provided by the policyholder were not as requested and therefore were not paying.
 The policyholder sued the customer using the Contractual Disputes Head of Cover.
 The matter was defended by the customer but the court found in favour of the policyholder, who was covered for their $10,000 of legal costs.

 Statutory Licence Protection